grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_UNIFIED_PATH_INTEGRATION.md

-# GrapaDB2 Unified Path Integration
+# GrapaDBX Unified Path Integration

 ## Overview

 The `$file()` function's ability to seamlessly navigate between the file system and GrapaDB databases is one of Grapa's most powerful features.
-This **unified path system** must be preserved and enhanced in GrapaDB2 to maintain the same seamless navigation experience.
+This **unified path system** must be preserved and enhanced in GrapaDBX to maintain the same seamless navigation experience.

 ## Current Unified Path System